citrix/workspace-linux-oem-guide/docs/customize.md

 These settings can alternatively be set using the `storebrowse -c` option or by editing the template file as described elsewhere in this topic.

 &#50;.
-Modify the device's start up sequence so it starts up into the Receiver UI.
+Modify the device's start up sequence so it starts up into the Workspace app UI.

 #### Alternatives ways to configure the self-service UI for kiosk mode